sa-mw-dach/opendj/docs/10requirements/100requirements.md

 As User I want to request skipping of the current track because I hate it.
 <a name="STRY-10-260">\(STRY-10-260\)</a>

-As User I want to add a TrackIdea which describes just a  genre/mood/vague track description to the Playlist, because I cant remember/find the actual track.
+As User I want to add a TrackIdea which describes just a  genre/mood/vague track description to the Playlist, because I cant remember/find the actual track I have in my mind.
 <a name="STRY-10-270">\(STRY-10-270\)</a>

 ### Security & Privacy